lnrri3665421/notes/README.md

 # 2024-01-11
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can wait until later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and other organizational tools to keep your code clean and easy to navigate.
 By following these tips, you will be able to complete your tasks more quickly and with fewer errors.

+# 2024-01-12
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and simplicity to make your code easily understandable by others (and your future self).
+Invest time in writing expressive variable names, concise comments, and modular structures.
+Remember, a maintainable and readable codebase is a cornerstone of successful software development."

+In essence, the value lies not just in making the program work but also in making it easy to comprehend and modify, thereby enhancing its longevity and reducing potential bugs and development costs over time.